phadej/range-set-list/README.md

 A trivial implementation of range sets.

-You can find the package (and it's documentation) on [hackage](http://hackage.haskell.org/package/range-set-list).
+You can find the package (and its documentation) on [hackage](http://hackage.haskell.org/package/range-set-list).

-This module is intended to be imported qualified, to avoid name clashes with Prelude functions, e.g.
+This module is intended to be imported qualified, to avoid name clashes with Prelude functions, e.g.,

 ```haskell
 import Data.RangeSet.List (RSet)